 Zero retention▼

-Espresso quality on par with expensive electric grinders▼
+Espresso potential like expensive electric grinders▼

-Mobile and electricity-free▼
+Portable and electricity-free▼

 Easy to clean and maintain▼